15 Foods To Buy When You’re Broke

 14. Potatoes

 You can get a large bag of potatoes for a low price at the grocery store.
-Once you have the potatoes, you can prepare twice-baked potatoes, make homemade mashed potatoes, or even slice them up and fry them.
+Once you have the potatoes, you can prepare twice-baked potatoes, make homemade mashed potatoes, or slice them up and fry them for your own French fries.
 With many ways to prepare them, you can’t go wrong with buying potatoes and having plenty of them at home.
-This is the time of year to look for some great deals as the potatoes are being harvested and are in good supply.
-In case you missed this post, Cheesy Potato Casserole (Funeral Potatoes)
+Fall is typically the time of year to look for some great deals as the potatoes are being harvested and are in good supply.

 15. Rice